downfromthetrees/the_magic_eye/README.md

 * If users reply to MAGIC_EYE_BOT, it will report the comment so you can check it out.

+* Magic Eye has sensible default settings so is safe to just add and forget.
+By default, it has a 15-50 day repost limit depending on how much karma the last submission got (i.e. bigger post, wait longer between allowing it to be reposted).
+See the [Remove reposts](#remove-reposts) for more detail.

+* Feature requests should be made in r/MAGIC_EYE_BOT

 * Magic Eye runs every 30s or so, so if you want it to pick up a post then avoid moderating posts in the /new queue that are under a minute old.

 * You can reply to MAGIC_EYE_BOT with `clear` and it'll remove the image from it's database.
 This is handy if one image is ever causing a problem.

-* Feature requests should be made in r/MAGIC_EYE_BOT

-* Magic Eye is designed to also match slightly altered versions of images, but because of this it will occasionally get detection wrong.
-Normally that means missing reposts because it's conservative, but occasionally (under 1%) it's a false positive.
-Just keep in mind: the bot doesn't *see* images like we do, so what's obviously to your eyes as a repost/not the same image doesn't mean the bot is broken. ([algorithm info](http://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html)).

 * If you want to stop MAGIC_EYE_BOT for any reason, just demod it.
 You can safely remod it at any time and it will carry on as normal.

+* The default Magic Eye settings are set to also match slightly altered versions of images, but because of this it can occasionally get detection wrong.
+Normally that means missing reposts because it's conservative, but occasionally (under 1%) it's a false positive.
+Just keep in mind: the bot doesn't *see* images like we do, so forgive it's occasionally for being weird.
+This problem is inherent to the difficulty of image detection, you can read about the algorithm Magic Eye uses ([here](http://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html)).

 ## Settings